Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate: Methods

 Fitting of the fermion spectrograms, \textit{i.e.}~in Fig.~1 of the main text, is performed with a phenomenological asymmetric function of the form

 with $p_i$ as free fitting parameters.
 This function reduces to a Gaussian in the limit $p_4\,{=}\,0$, and only the peak location and width are used in data analysis.
-The asymmetry is due to strong driving of the fermions in an anharmonic trap.
+The asymmetry and downshifting of the noninteracting fermion resonance from its expected frequency is due to strong driving of the fermions in an anharmonic trap.

 In Fig.~1-4 of the main text, the modulation frequencies are shown as normalized to the boson mean radial trap frequency, $\omega_\perp^{\rm B}$, which is $2\pi\times$\,98 Hz on average.
 However, long-term drifts of the trap depth over many experimental repetitions necessitated a different normalization for each interaction strength in Fig.\,2-3.
 The exact normalization value was determined by fitting a Gaussian to the boson spectrograms at frequencies near $\omega_\perp^{\rm B}$, extracting the frequency of the largest response, and assigning that as the normalization for the boson and fermion spectograms for that particular $a_{\rm BF}$.
 This procedure necessarily forces the BEC breathing mode in Fig.\,2 to fall at $2\omega_\perp^{\rm B}$, and falls to the same absolute frequency to within 2\% error for all driving conditions.